On the wall-normal velocity variance in canonical wall-bounded turbulence: Results

-The peak energy density $E_{peak}$ also follows the generalized scales in Fig. \ref{fig:peak_trends}(\textit{e}) more closely than the wall scaling in Fig. \ref{fig:peak_trends}(\textit{b}).
-In particular, $\ell_\epsilon$ and $u_{\tau z}$ account for the Reynolds-number effects apparent in Figs. \ref{fig:spectra}(\textit{a}) and \ref{fig:peak_trends}(\textit{b}).
-The generalized scales also accounts for the higher peak amplitude of the ZPG TBL case seen in Fig. \ref{fig:peak_trends}(\textit{b}).
-The initial increase of $E_{peak}$ within the near-wall viscous region in Fig. \ref{fig:peak_trends}(\textit{e}) is likely due in part to insufficient scale separation in the spectrum at these positions, where the dissipative cutoff will directly overlap with and dampen the peak energy at small $Re_\epsilon$, i.e. $f(k_{peak} \eta) < 1$ in Eq. \eqref{eq:vks}.
+The peak energy density $E_{peak}$ also follows the general parameters in Fig. \ref{Fig5}(\textit{e}) more closely than the wall scaling in Fig. \ref{Fig5}(\textit{b}).
+In particular, $\ell_\epsilon$ and $u_{\tau z}$ account for the Reynolds-number effects apparent in Figs. \ref{Fig4}(\textit{a}) and \ref{Fig5}(\textit{b}).
+The general parameters also account for the higher peak amplitude of the ZPG TBL case seen in Fig. \ref{Fig5}(\textit{b}).
+The initial increase of $E_{peak}$ within the near-wall viscous region in Fig. \ref{Fig5}(\textit{e}) is likely due in part to insufficient scale separation in the spectrum at these positions, where the dissipative cutoff will directly overlap with and dampen the peak energy at small $Re_\epsilon$, i.e. $f(k_{peak} \eta) < 1$ in Eq. \eqref{Eq2_1}.
 The normalized energy density decreases moderately in the outer layer before increasing again in the upper half of the boundary layer.
 The intermediate decrease is not fully understood at this time.
-The final noteworthy trend in Fig. \ref{fig:peak_trends}(\textit{e}) is that the ZPG TBL case has a greater peak in the outer layer, which is related to the low-wavenumber contribution and lower $k_{peak}$ discussed above.
+The final noteworthy trend in Fig. \ref{Fig5}(\textit{e}) is that the ZPG TBL case has a greater peak in the outer layer, which is related to the low-wavenumber contribution and lower $k_{peak}$ discussed above.